-- 16.8I.3 The Contractor must ensure that the practice appointments data is uploaded onto its computerised clinical systems and available for collection by the Health and Social Care Information Centre at such intervals during each financial year as notified to the Contractor by the Health and Social Care Information Centre. - 16.8I.4 For the purposes of this regulation, "appointment book" means a capability provided by the contractor's computerised clinical systems and software supplier which supports the administration, scheduling, resourcing and reporting of appointments.". - 16.8J Collection of data concerning use of online consultation tools and video consultations - 16.8J.1 A Contractor must submit to the Board such anonymised data relating to the use of its online consultation tool and video consultation facility as the Board may require.
+- 16.8I.4 For the purposes of this regulation, "appointment book" means a capability provided by the contractor's computerised clinical systems and software supplier which supports the administration, scheduling, resourcing and reporting of appointments.". - 16.8J Collection of data concerning use of online consultation tools and video consultations - 16.8J.1 A Contractor must submit to the Commissioner such anonymised data relating to the use of its online consultation tool and video consultation facility as the Commissioner may require.